Forget the canned stuff, homemade dulce de leche is super easy to make – All you need is just 2 basic ingredients and one pot!

 Just as caramel sauce, dulce de leche can be drizzled over pretty much anything you like.

 Think brownies, ice cream, cookies, muffins, cheesecakes, cakes, pie (hello banoffee pie!), and almost any other dessert you can think of.

 Other mouth-watering ways to totally rock your homemade dulce de leche include stirring it into a luxurious Italian hot chocolate, or using it as a dip for apple slices, for a health-ish treat.

 But you know, the best way to eat it is with a spoon directly from the jar *careful when trying this at home, it's totally addictive*!

 Differences between Dulce de Leche and Caramel Sauce

-Caramel sauce on the other hand calls mainly for three ingredients: sugar, water and cream (but there’s also Chef Ramsay’s version made with butter in place of water).
+The classic recipe for caramel sauce, on the other hand, calls mainly for three ingredients: sugar, water and cream (but there’s also Chef Ramsay’s version made with butter in place of water).

 With caramel sauce, the caramelisation process is quicker and the risk of burning is higher, so it needs a tiny bit more of attention.

 For me, it's dulce de leche all the way, even if it takes a little more time.
 The fresh milk and the slow process give it such a deep luxurious flavour and a gooey, totally drool-worthy texture.